dnlmlr/marktex/README.md

   - ❌ Inline
 - ✔️ Images (simply using the normal markdown image syntax)
   - ✔️ Scale images relative to page width (abusing the title field `![](./myimage.png "scale = 0.5")`)
-  - ❌ Smart compression (I'm not yet sure how the PDF stack deals with the images, but the PDF files seem too big.
+  - ❌ Smart compression (I'm not yet sure how the PDF stack deals with the images, but `ps2pdf` can make it smaller.
 Maybe the images can be compressed more, or be prescaled to match the PPI or smth.)
   - ❌ Deduplicate images if the exact same image is used multiple times
 - ✔️ Unordered lists
 - ❌ Ordered (enumerated) lists